-Do I Need An Austin, Texas Estate Planning Attorney, Or Can I Do This On My Own Or With One Of Those Online Estate Planning Tools?
+Do I Need To Work With An Estate Planning Attorney In Austin, TX?
+Or Can I Use An Online Estate Planning Tool?

-I would say that generally, you are safest going with an estate planning attorney in Texas.
-You certainly should not rely exclusively on online estate planning services.
+I would say that generally, your legacy will be the safest if you choose to work with an estate planning attorney in Texas.
+As a matter of fact, I would never recommend that a person relies exclusively on online estate planning services.

-When we get this question, one joke we tell in the office is that if I were really business savvy, I would tell everyone to try the online estate planning services, since I make a good deal of money from the mistakes those online services leave in their wake.
+When we get this question, one joke we tell in the office is this, “If I were really business savvy, I would tell everyone to try the online estate planning services.”
+That’s because the truth is, I make a good deal of money from the mistakes those online services leave in their wake.

-In all seriousness though, while those online programs occasionally work for people, they very frequently do not work at all.
-Estate planning documents are not something you want to leave up to chance.
+In all seriousness though, while those online programs occasionally work for some people, they much more frequently do not work at all – and estate planning documents are not something you want to leave up to chance.

-I have seen a number of cases where people tried to save a few hundred dollars by making their own will with an online service.
-Of course, these wills were not written accurately or skillfully, thus seriously complicating the probate in each case and causing much more expense down the road.
-By saving a few hundred dollars with online programs, your estate may lose a few thousand dollars from a difficult probate caused by just a few missing words.
+I have handled countless cases where people tried to save a few hundred dollars by making their own will using an online service.
+Of course, these wills were not written accurately or skillfully, thus complicating probate in each case and causing much more expense down the road.
+So it’s important to keep in mind, by trying to save a few hundred dollars by using an online program now, your estate may lose a few thousand dollars later down the road.

-Similarly, in one cases we handled locally, we had one very well respected, brilliant community leader in our area who thought he could write his own will.
-When he died, it turned out that he had miswritten a few key phrases, and his son had to post $80,000 bond every year until his estate was finally closed out.
+Similarly, many years ago we handled a case where a well-respected and brilliant leader in our area chose to write his own will.
+When he died, it turned out that he had miswritten a few key phrases, and his son had to post an $80,000 bond every year until his estate was finally closed out.

-When it comes to writing your own will, it can technically be done.
-However, I absolutely do not advise it, because I have seen it cause a lot of complications.
+So, as you can see, when it comes to writing your own will, it can technically be done.
+However, I absolutely do not advise it because I have seen countless complications and losses arise from this very situation.
 Even if you think it will save you money, this is one of those things where you’re “saving” money to spend in the long run.
-A few recommendations and a few changes can really make all the difference.
+Fortunately, just a few recommendations and changes from a trusted estate planning attorney with years of experience can make all the difference.

 Is Probate As Bad As We Hear?